dreameatergames/nuquake_enhanced/README.md

 __let me know if stuff is broken.__

 ## Known Issues:
-- Running on hardware crashes after console messages stop
+- audio (+CD Audio) is disabled temporarily so it boots on Dreamcast hardware
+- Graphical glitches due to gldc hack
 - some mods crash
 - no networking
 ## Compiling Instructions